Prabowo Subianto: Middle East

-During the Eightieth session of the United Nations General Assembly, Prabowo reiterated his stance on recognizing Israel with the condition that Israel must recognize Palestine as an independent nation.
-While praising France, United Kingdom, Portugal and other countries for their recognition of Palestine, Prabowo also pressured those who had yet to recognize Palestine to do so as soon as possible to stop the humanitarian crisis there.
-Once again, it sparked debate in social media with arguments for the two state solution said Prabowo's speech has placed one step closer to peace while arguments against it said that Israel's atrocities has made the two state solution no longer viable and Prabowo had violated the Constitution of Indonesia for saying in favor of Israeli recognition.
+During the Eightieth session of the United Nations General Assembly, Prabowo reiterated his stance on recognising Israel with the condition that Israel must recognise Palestine as an independent nation.
+While praising France, United Kingdom, Portugal and other countries for their recognition of Palestine, Prabowo also pressured those who had yet to recognise Palestine to do so as soon as possible to stop the humanitarian crisis there.
+Once again, it sparked debate in social media with arguments for the two state solution said Prabowo's speech has placed one step closer to peace while arguments against it said that Israel's atrocities has made the two state solution no longer viable and Prabowo had violated the Constitution of Indonesia for saying in favour of Israeli recognition.
 His speech generated even more controversy in social media after Israeli prime minister Benjamin Netanyahu praised Prabowo's speech.
 He was nevertheless applauded domestically as Speaker Puan Maharani states her proudness as she considers Prabowo's speech as reflecting Indonesia's commitments to end the humanity crisis in Palestine, while former president Joko Widodo states that Prabowo's speech is a firm and brave message for peace.
 Internationally, US President Donald Trump was impressed especially when Prabowo pounded the podium as he spoke while French president Emmanuel Macron thanked Prabowo for his "strong" statements and told him that other countries were taking notes of his commitment.
 Prabowo later told the media that his speech was positively received and he got words of appreciation from numerous state leaders for "truly want to find a middle path", in which he hopes to find a substantial and just way to end the conflict.
-He would later attend the Gaza Peace Summit in Sharm El Sheikh as the sole representative from Southeast Asia, witnessing the signings of the accords and offering Indonesia's support for Gaza's reconstruction while advocating for the two-state solution.
+He later attended the Gaza Peace Summit in Sharm El Sheikh as the sole representative from Southeast Asia, witnessing the signings of the accords and offering Indonesia's support for Gaza's reconstruction while advocating for the two-state solution.
+In his speech at the 2025 United Nations General Assembly, Prabowo remarked that Indonesia would be willing to provide up "20,000 or even more" peacekeeping personnel in case an UN mission to Gaza was authorised.